 These Journalists and Broadcasters were the Griots of the History of the NBA; they were close enough to the action to take a charge or shoot free throws, they were in the winning and losing locker rooms, at practices during an 82 Game Regular Season, Playoffs, Finals, All Star Weekends, at every press conference, conducting thousands of one-on-one interviews while analyzing every team, every Coach, every player that mattered.
 They put a Microscope to the NBA and dissected every corner of the Hardwood so even the most casual fan could better understand the Game and develop a greater appreciation of the magnificent talents in the Eighties who carried the League on their backs from the Outhouse to the Penthouse.

-New Age Platforms include TNT’s Inside the NBA with Ernie Johnson, Charles Barkley (who played against Sidney in the Playoffs), Kenny Smith and Shaq; Isiah Thomas, NBA TV Analyst; The Mouth that Soared, Steven A. Smith of ESPN’s First Take, Michael Wilbon and Tony Kornheiser’s Pardon the Interruption, ESPN’s The Undefeated Website, featuring Mr. Rhoden, Mark J. Spears and Jemele Hill, and Bill Simmons’ Bully Pulpit on his Ringer Network.
+New Age Platforms include TNT’s Inside the NBA with Ernie Johnson, Charles Barkley (who played against Sidney in the Playoffs), Kenny Smith and Shaq; Isiah Thomas, NBA TV Analyst; The Mouth that Soared, Steven A. Smith of ESPN’s First Take, Michael Wilbon and Tony Kornheiser’s Pardon the Interruption, ESPN’s Adrian Wojnarowski, the Peter Vescey of this Generation; Zach Lowe’s excellent Pod The Lowe Post; ESPN’s The Undefeated Website, featuring Mr. Rhoden, and Mark J. Spears, and Bill Simmons’ Bully Pulpit on his Ringer Network.

 We also need, any living, breathing former Coach, teammate, Beat Writer, Basketball Website, Podcaster or Television Personality in Milwaukee that played with, Coached or covered Sidney over his 10 seasons to redouble their efforts in the next 11 months.